ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 parameter is performed by the JWP application.
 Use of this Header Parameter is OPTIONAL.

-For COSE Protected Headers, `typ` MAY also instead be an integer value which corresponds to the IANA "CoAP Content-Formats" registry [@IANA.CoAP.Formats], which describes the corresponding media type, as described in [@!RFC9596].
+For COSE-formatted Headers, `typ` MAY also instead be an integer value which corresponds to the IANA "CoAP Content-Formats" registry [@IANA.CoAP.Formats], which describes the corresponding media type, as described in [@!RFC9596].